 Thoughts from Neal

-I am particularly committed as part of my practice to working with clients who have some connection with a Jewish background.
-I have worked with individual and couples clients in the United States and Israel where one or both identified with being Jewish.
+I am particularly committed as part of my practice to working with clients who have some connection with a Jewish or interfaith background.
 The challenge is often integrating or finding a way to create a “flexible boundary” around oneself in relationship with a world that supports “sameness” or a partner who demands us to “be like me.”
 Here is a story about from my own life as Judy Gotlieb's husband to give you a sense of what I mean.

 All families and individuals experience and transmit trauma from “generation to generation.”

 I work with young people and adults at a deep level on freeing the client to explore and live from more of their potential.
 Being born Jewish brings with it a historically transmitted base of anxiety, fear and sometimes depression.
 Here is some background on what I see related to inter-generational family trauma and what it takes to build resilience and a new sense of life’s possibilities.